DiRAC-Training/DiRAC-software-engineering/_episodes/03-programming-paradigms.md

 There's a long history behind this, but to skip straight to now, there's currently three dominant programming paradigms:

-- Procedural - where code is logically grouped into procedures that perform tasks
+- Procedural - where code is logically grouped into procedures that perform tasks.
-- Functional - a more declarative way of structuring and composing code purely around functions, avoiding concepts of shared state and mutable data, and treating functions themselves as data
+- Functional - a more declarative way of structuring and composing code purely around functions, avoiding concepts of shared state and mutable data, and treating functions themselves as data.
-- Object Oriented - which organises code around the structure of data, with data and functions that operate on that data defined within an object structure that groups these together
+- Object Oriented - which organises code around the structure of data, with data and functions that operate on that data defined within an object structure that groups these together.

 Let us take a look into each of these in turn, and how each can be useful.